pedrohosoares/laravel-vue-patterns/README.md

 Obs: The project don't have a visual interface for insert or update the post in view, but, the methods CRUD are there.

-You to make tests with:
+You can make tests with:
 - php artisan test

 This project is a example of Services, Repositories and DDD, so, you can view the structure of folders and code.